Overview of Open Source Components in Cloudify

 Logstash is a data handler.
 It can push/pull messages using several inputs, and apply filters and output to different outputs.

-Logstash is used by Cloudify to pull log and event messages from RabbitMQ and index them in Elasticsearch.
+Logstash is used by Cloudify to pull log and event messages from RabbitMQ and index them in PostGresSQL.

 RabbitMQ is a queue-based messaging platform.

 RabbitMQ is used by Cloudify as a message queue for different purposes:

 - Queueing logs and events

 Currently not all requests between Cloudify’s Manager and the hosts it manages go through RabbitMQ.
 We aim to make it so.